-31st of 12th mo. " Remained on board with our own people
+31st.
+"Remained on board with our own people last first-day.

-last first day.
 Most of the week has been employed in preparing documents for England, a vessel being nearly ready to sail from hence.
-On fifth day, our little meeting was held as usual.
-On sixth day, a proposition was made to pay another visit to Kouakoua, next first day; but not feeling anything towards it, I declined going.
-When on shore yesterday, I met with a missionary, by name ----- Wilson, just arrived from the seat of war, having been driven with his family from the station occupied by him.
-The account he gives of vindictive barbarism and cannibals is truly horrifying.
+On fifth-day, our little meeting was held as usual.
+On sixth-day, a proposition was made to pay another visit to Koua-Koua, next first-day; but not feeling any thing towards it, I declined going.
+When on shore yesterday, I met with a missionary, by name -- Wilson, just arrived from the seat of war, having been driven with his family from the station occupied by him.
+The account he gives of their vindictive barbarism and cannibalism is truly horrifying.
 On his way, he had to pass by a piece of raised ground, upon which the heads of the vanquished were placed, with their faces to the sun, as they are seen to most advantage in this position.
 A human heart was stuck upon a spear as a token of victory.
 He saw one tribe returning from the battle-field, loaded with human flesh to feast themselves and their friends upon.
-Miserable women and children followed these in train, after the mangled remains of their husbands, sons, brothers, and fathers : themselves captives, and doomed to slavery the rest of their days.
+Miserable women and children followed these in train, after the mangled remains of their husbands, sons, brothers, and fathers; themselves captives, and doomed to slavery the rest of their days.
 He saw a child with a man's head, which had been given him to play with, amusing himself by putting his fingers into the eyes, nostrils, &c.
 Who can wonder at their hardness of heart, when thus trained from infancy to habits of savage and unfeeling cruelty and barbarism, by their own parents and friends!
 At one place which they were destroying with fire, their conduct was really fiend-like.
-In one instance, a missionary family had been plundered by their own congregation: the reason assigned by these people for this shameful conduct was, that they expected the missionary was about to leave the neighbourhood.
+In one instance. a missionary family had been plundered by their own congregation: the reason assigned by these people for this shameful conduct was, that they expected the missionary was about to leave the neighbourhood, (probably taking for granted that the property would fall into the hands of their enemies.)

-Ist of 1st mo.
-1837.
-(First day.)
-"Remained on board all the day low and stripped, as her who had lost her Lord, and knew not where to find Him.
+1st of First month, 1837.
+(First-day.)
+"Remained on board all the day low and stripped, like her who had lost her Lord, and knew not where to find him.
 Assembled the crew both in the forenoon and afternoon as usual.
 It seems as if something was gathering upon my mind towards all the members of the mission, in a collective capacity, and standing in resignation, I felt somewhat relieved.
-Closed our letters intended to go by the 'Vestal' to England-this vessel being on the eve of sailing.
+Closed our letters intended to go by the 'Vestal'

+to England-this vessel being on the eve of sailing.